SabakiHQ/sabaki-i18n/README.md

 replace it with an actual translation.
 Use the file `en.i18n.js` for a model translation file.

-Once you finished translating, commit your work, and open a pull request to this repository.
+Once you finish translating, commit your work, and open a pull request to this repository.
 Once your work gets merged, the translation will be available in the next Sabaki release.